-- Between FY21 and FY22, dedicate $100 million to offset local revenue declines during the pandemic to ensure flexibility, stability and fiscal resiliency, as well as make near -term investments to expand and create vital city programs to Reopen, Recover and Renew our City post COVID-19.
+- In the FY22 operating budget the City has dedicated $55 million to offset local revenue declines during the pandemic to ensure flexibility, stability and fiscal resiliency, as well as make near-term investments to expand and create vital city programs to Reopen, Recover and Renew our City post COVID-19.

-- For the remaining $115 million, the administration will establish an Equitable Recovery Resources Coordinating Committee, made up of stakeholders from across City government to ensure equitable, transparent, and accountable distribution of these funds for economic and social recovery.
+For the remaining ARPA dollars, the administration has established an Equitable Recovery Coordinating Committee, made up of stakeholders from across City government to ensure equitable, transparent, and accountable distribution of these funds for economic and social recovery.

-The City will establish a group of internal city stakeholders to coordinate, vet, and oversee all federal funding on behalf of Mayor Janey.
-The cross-functional committee of departments will coordinate and plan for sustainable investment by:
+The City has established a group of internal city stakeholders to coordinate, vet, and oversee all federal funding on behalf of Mayor Janey.
+The Equitable Recovery Coordinating Committee is a cross-functional committee of departments will coordinate and plan for sustainable investment by:

-- coordinating equitable decisions through a Equity Framework
+- coordinating equitable decisions through an equity framework

 - maximizing resources and avoiding duplication of efforts